PhD in Biomedical Engineering

 Residency Requirement, PhD Candidacy, Dissertation Prospectus, Final Oral Examination Time Limit

 See Course Requirements in the Doctoral Programs Overview section of this bulletin.

 A PhD candidate is expected to prepare and carry out an independent and original research project in partial fulfillment of the dissertation requirement.
-The Dissertation Committee, with a minimum of four members, must include three College of Engineering tenured or tenure-track faculty, including at least one primary Biomedical Engineering faculty member, and one faculty member of an academic department other than the one in which the student is enrolled.
+The Dissertation Committee, with a minimum of four members, must include three College of Engineering tenured or tenure-track faculty, including at least two primary Biomedical Engineering faculty members, and one faculty member of an academic department other than the one in which the student is enrolled.
 Frequently, scholars from other colleges within the University, as well as outside the University, serve on dissertation committees.
 A Special Faculty Appointment form is available from the Biomedical Department Office for this purpose.

 MD/PhD Combined Degree Program

 The combined degree program is conducted under the joint auspices of the School of Medicine and the College of Engineering and is intended for highly qualified individuals who are strongly motivated for an education and a career in both medicine and research.